armine-work/Budget_Tracker/README.md

 # Budget_Tracker

 ##
-Initialize a Python project in PyCharm called Student Management System
+Initialize a Python project in PyCharm called Budget Tracker
  * Create a script called main.py
  * Create a script that gets the full name, balance, expense, and active loan balance of a customer
  * Calculate and print the balance after the expense.